Helmut Bennemann: War against the Soviet Union

-On 14 June 1942, Bennemann was promoted to Gruppenkommandeur (group commander) of I. Gruppe of JG 52.
-He succeeded Hauptmann Karl-Heinz Leesmann was transferred.
+To support German forces fighting in the Battle of the Caucasus, I. Gruppe relocated to an airfield at Kerch, in the east of Crimea, on 2 August.
+At the time, the Gruppe was moved around as a kind of fire brigade, deployed in areas where the Soviet Air Forces was particular active.
+The Gruppe then moved to Oryol on 15 August.
 A Petlyakov Pe-2 bomber shot down by Bennemann on 23 August was I. Gruppe's 600 aerial victory to date.
+Bennemann was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 2 October 1942.
 His 62nd aerial victory claimed over a Mikoyan-Gurevich MiG-3 fighter on 2 November was the 800th aerial victory of I. Gruppe.
-By the End of 1942 his score stood at 72 victories.
+By the End of 1942, Bennemann had claimed 72 aerial victories, making him the leading active fighter pilot of I. Gruppe at the time.

 On 10 May 1943, Benemann was severely wounded by the explosion of an incendiary bomb at Charkow-Woitschenko Airfield.
 During his convalescence, he was replaced by Hauptmann Johannes Wiese and Hauptmann Gerhard Barkhorn as commander of I. Gruppe.
 Command of the Gruppe officially passed to Wiese on 5 October.